showell/meta-elm/publicity/Welcome.md

 The above code doesn't require any spcial type checks.

-And you can execute it from normal Elm Space using `computeVal`.
+And you can execute it from normal Elm Space using `compute`.

 (For more context on the above example, see [MeSnippet.elm](https://github.com/showell/MetaElm/blob/master/src/MeSnippet.elm).)